Nokia N81

-The Nokia N81 is a Symbian OS mobile phone announced by Nokia on 29 August 2007 and released the next month.
+The Nokia N81 and Nokia N81 8GB are mid-range Symbian OS mobile phones announced by Nokia in August 2007 and released the next month.
 It runs S60 3rd Edition, Feature Pack 1.

-The N81 was marketed as an entertainment device focused on music and gaming.
-It was the first device that came preloaded with the N-Gage 2.0 gaming service in 2008 (albeit in public beta), and it features two dedicated gaming keys that can be used for N-Gage games (this would later also appear on the N96, N85 and 5730 XpressMusic).
+The N81, like the Nokia N73 Music Edition, was primarily marketed as an entertainment device focused on music, and it debuts the Nokia Music Store service.
+It was also heavily marketed as a mobile gaming device for its prominent inclusion of N-Gage services.
+It was the first device that came preloaded with the N-Gage 2.0 in 2008 (albeit in public beta), and features two dedicated gaming buttons that can be used for compatible N-Gage games; this would later also appear on the N96, N85 and 5730 XpressMusic.
 During the launch of N-Gage 2.0, the N81 was specifically chosen by Nokia in advertisements.
-It was also much marketed as a music-centric smartphone and was one of the first to support the Nokia Music Store service.
-It has stereo speakers that are considered to be very loud.
+It has stereo speakers.
 Several reviewers have claimed that the N81 has, much like the older Nokia N91, a very high sound output quality and therefore highly suitable for audiophiles.

 The four-way silver-coloured D-pad below the display also contains a new capacitive sensor called the Navi wheel, which allows scrolling in the S60 gallery and music player applications by 'stroking' the key, in a similar manner to the iPod click wheel.
 It is a unique feature that rarely appears on mobile handsets.
 The Navi wheel would later also appear on other Nokia Nseries handsets: N78, N85 and N96.

-Other than these the N81 has more modest specifications compared to the Nokia N95, with a 2-megapixel camera, lacking both GPS and HSDPA, and weighing 20 grams heavier.
+Other than these, the N81 has more modest specifications compared to the Nokia N82, with a 2-megapixel camera, lacking both GPS and HSDPA, and weighing 20 grams heavier.
 However the N81 did have an ARM11 369 MHz processor, the fastest on a Nokia device at the time.
 The Nokia N81 notably features a sliding spring-loaded physical keylock on the top of the device, located next to the 3.5 mm jack.
-It is the first Nseries device that swapped the miniUSB port in favour of microUSB.
+It is the first Nseries device that uses microUSB instead of miniUSB.

-A variant called N81 8GB with 8-gigabytes of internal flash memory was also announced at the same time.
+The N81 8GB features the titular 8 gigabytes of internal storage.
 This version retailed for 430 euros before taxes, 70 euros more than the standard version which requires a microSD memory card to expand its 12 megabytes of storage.
-N81 would be succeeded by the N85.
+N81 would be succeeded by the Nokia N85 in 2008.